How

 At the start of a mentoring opportunity, you will have an initial meeting to:

-• set the rules for your mentoring relationship
+- set any expectations for your mentoring relationship

 Your mentor should be able to show that they have been approved to work with you.
-If you are a young person or vulnerable adult, this means your mentor should have been security checked.
+If you're a young person or vulnerable adult, this means your mentor should have been security checked.

 To help you get started with mentoring, you should:

-• remember your mentor is volunteering their time so never waste it
+- remember your mentor is volunteering their time so do not waste it

 Related content